 This life, while one still has it, is a sacred opportunity to realize the empty nature of all things, to stabilize the flickering mind, and hopefully to eradicate the cyclic existence, ultimately.

-If I could say anything for sure, I would say the mind is the creator of samsara and nirvana.
-The mind is God.
-The mind is everything. (心能造业，心能转业；业由心造，业随心转。) To realize the nature of mind, is to realize the nature of all things.
+If I could say anything for sure, I would say mind is the creator of samsara and nirvana.
+Mind is God.
+Mind is everything. (心能造业，心能转业；业由心造，业随心转。) To realize the nature of mind is to realize the nature of all things.
+To master the mind is the only practicable way of life, the supreme art of living and dying.
 Fortunately, I’ve found refuge in the mind of The Buddha.
 I may not necessarily be an outright Buddhist, but I am a grateful and faithful follower of Gautama Buddha.

 The wisdom mind of Buddha has proved to be comforting and liberating.
 For me, Zen practice is the most helpful way to turn the agonizing life into an enjoyable process.
 To activate the Buddha Mind is to activate a world of miracles and wonders – it may sound cliché, but no words would be adequate anyway, when it comes to indicating the inner depths and fullness of the Buddha Mind.